mac-can/mac-can.github.io/_pages/drivers/RusokuCAN.md

 ### CAN API V3 Reference

-A generic documentation of the CAN API V3 application programming interface can be found [here](https://uv-software.github.io/CANAPI-Docs).
+A generic documentation of the CAN API V3 application programming interface can be found [here](https://uv-software.github.io/CANAPI-Docs/#/).

-### Licenses
+### Dual-License

-#### MacCAN-TouCAN License

-MacCAN-TouCAN is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-MacCAN-TouCAN is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with MacCAN-TouCAN.
-If not, see &lt;http://www.gnu.org/licenses/&gt;.

-#### MacCAN-Core License

-MacCAN-Core (which includes CAN API V3) is dual-licensed under the terms of the BSD 2-Clause "Simplified" License and under the terms of the GNU General Public License v3.0 (or any later version).
+Except where otherwise noted, this work is dual-licensed under the terms of the BSD 2-Clause "Simplified" License and under the terms of the GNU General Public License v3.0 (or any later version).
-The terms of the GNU General Public License v3.0 (or any later version) apply to this work, see above.
+You can choose between one of them if you use these portions of this work in whole or in part.

+`SPDX-License-Identifier: BSD-2-Clause OR GPL-3.0-or-later`

 ### Trademarks